riatzukiza/Algae-speciation-tech-demo/readme.md

 ```

 I am looking towards getting this embeded in a browser soon, its written with electron so its not that hard to do.
+Please let me know in a git issue if this doesn't work for you, and we can work through the problem together.

 # Overview